Terms & Conditions for adult courses

 A £150 deposit is required to confirm the course.
 Thereafter, all fees must be paid in full at least three weeks prior to arrival.
 St Brelade’s College reserves the right to refuse to provide services to students if the course fees have not been paid.

 The following cancellation fees for the course and homestay/residential accommodation are chargeable.
 Cancellation fees may be reduced/waived at the school’s discretion under exceptional circumstances.
-Separate cancellation policies apply to private accommodation bookings which can be found on our website.
+Separate cancellation policies apply to private accommodation bookings.

 - 1 – 6 days notice: Full fee